Bigjango13/Burlap/README.md

 It's a normal rust project, so `cargo run` to run, `cargo build` to build, and `cargo build --release` to build in release mode (slower to build, a lot faster to run).

-If you want to install it, run `cargo install --git https://github.com/Bigjango13/Burlap`, now you can use `burlap` as a command!.
+If you want to install it, run `cargo install --git https://github.com/Bigjango13/Burlap`, now you can use `burlap` as a command!

 ## Running